rorrell/CatWCF/README.md

 # CatWCF
-C# project using WCF and EF
+C# project using WCF and EF with async